browserengineering/book/book/browsersandweb.md

 that fact, along with a flavor of the depth and history of the web and browsers.
 However, I believe that only by really understanding how a browser works will you fully appreciate and understand its beauty, complexity and power.
-I hope you come away from this book with a deeper sense of this beauty---how it works, its relationship to the culture and history of computing and information, and what it’s like to be someone building a browser.
-But most of all, I hope you can connect all of that to you, your career in software and computers, and the future.
+I hope you come away from this book with a deeper sense of its beauty in particular---how it works, its relationship to the culture and history of computing and information, and what it’s like to be someone building a browser.
+But most of all, I hope you can connect all of that to you, your career in software and computers, and the future in general.
 After all, it’s up to you to invent and discover what comes next!